frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 #### How does `restore` work?
 * Project restore - When a project is restored, it restores as it does today.
 It looks at the CPVMF to get the package versions.
 If a package is not listed in the CPVMF but is referenced in the project, it errors out.
-* Solution restore - Same as today, except when it finds a more packages in CPVMF than in the project, it prunes/consolidates CPVMF i.e. removes the extra packages stated in CPVMF but not referenced in any of the projects.
+* Solution restore - Same as today, except when it finds a more packages in CPVMF than in the project, it prints out an info message to run `consolidate` command.
+The reason for restore not doing auto consolidate is to support scenarios where users would like to restore a different version of a transitive dependency package.
+This is a corner case scenario but a helpful one where today users have no way to control the transitive dependency versions.
+This should be used with caution however.
+Ideally CPVMF should only list the direct dependencies and that too the ones that are referenced in the projects.
+Otherwise the CPVMF can easily become unmanageable. **Note:** Any extra package nodes in the CPVMF will also affect the central lock file (See [[Enable repeatable package restore using lock file]] spec for details). ~it prunes/consolidates CPVMF i.e. removes the extra packages stated in CPVMF but not referenced in any of the projects.
 This can be controlled using the `ConsolidatePackagesOnRestore` property.
-See [Extensibility section](#extensibility), for details.
+See [Extensibility section](#extensibility), for details.~

 #### Where are `PrivateAssets`/`ExcludeAssets`/`IncludeAssets` defined?
 These are per project properties and should be defined in the `PackageReference` nodes in the project file.